dimitri/pgcopydb/docs/ref/pgcopydb_copy-db.rst

      For each sequence, pgcopydb then calls ``pg_catalog.setval()`` on the target database with the information obtained on the source database.

-  9. The final stage consists now of running the rest of the ``post-data`` section script for the whole database, and that's where the foreign key constraints and other elements are created.
+  9. The final stage consists now of running the ``pg_restore`` command for the ``post-data`` section script for the whole database, and that's where the foreign key constraints and other elements are created.

      The *post-data* script is filtered out using the ``pg_restore --use-list`` option so that indexes and primary key constraints already